 Read: When Should I Repot Plants After Buying?

-• The plant is top heavy and outgrown the pot.
-The pot does not support the plant also look at double potting or cache pots.
+- The plant is top-heavy and has outgrown the pot.
+The pot does not support the plant; also look at double potting or cache pots.

-• Water runs quickly through the pot and out the bottom.
-This happens when there isn’t enough potting soil to “grab” the moisture.
+- Water runs quickly through the pot and out the bottom.
+This happens when potting soil isn’t enough to “grab” the moisture.

 The fact remains that there is a time when to repot house plants, but there is a right way and a wrong way.

-Read on to learn more on how to repot a plant.
-This guest article is by, Clem Cirelli, Jr. of Summit Plants & Flowers, Inc., Springfield, NJ.
+Read on to learn more about how to repot a plant.
+This guest article is by Clem Cirelli, Jr. of Summit Plants & Flowers, Inc., Springfield, NJ.

 Repotting House Plants Tips & Essentials!